UbiquityRobotics/demos/docking/README.md

 The docking service uses [fiducials](http://wiki.ros.org/fiducials) to detect fiducials markers in an image feed from a camera.
-When the sevice is invoked, the robot rotates to find a fiducial in order to determine is location and Then navigates to a designated point along a specified path.
+When the sevice is invoked, the robot rotates to find a fiducial in order to determine is location and Then navigates to a set of waypoints in sequence.

 ### Services Provided

-`/dock` (`std_srvs/Trigger`): invokes the docking service
+`/dock` (`docking/Dock`): invokes the docking service The robot will rotate until it either sees the target fiducial or completes one revolution.
+If a fiducial is seen, it will attempt to navigate to the waypoints in sequence.
+The format of a waypoint is three elements representing x, y, and theta. x and y are co-ordinates relative to the fiducial in meters and theta is a heading angle in degrees.
+The strings XandYare replaced by the currentxandy` co-ordinates, respectively.

 ### Publications